BuffaloMtnBill/Typing-Toucan/README.md

 # Typing Toucan

-A Kotlin-based Typing Toucan game with a typing mechanic, built using LibGDX.
+A jungle themed typing game with a typing mechanic, built using LibGDX and coded with Kotlin.

 ## How to Run